Judge considers first lawsuit to overturn Missouri's near-total abortion ban

 KANSAS CITY, Mo. — (AP) — Abortion-rights advocates on Wednesday asked a judge to overturn Missouri's near-total ban on the procedure, less than a month after voters backed an abortion-rights constitutional amendment.

-Jackson County Circuit Judge Jerri Zhang did not immediately rule after Wednesday's hearing.
+Jackson County Circuit Judge Jerri Zhang did not immediately rule after the hearing.
 Planned Parenthood and other plaintiffs had asked her to issue a temporary order blocking enforcement of Missouri’s numerous abortion laws.

-“If left in place, the above-described restrictions will continue to be catastrophic for Missourians," lawyers for abortion-rights supporters wrote in a court brief.
-"They will either prevent care altogether or severely delay or interfere with care.”
+Emily Wales, the president and CEO of Planned Parenthood Great Plains, said abortions could begin Friday in clinics in Kansas City, Columbia and St. Louis if the judge issues the order.

+“Every single day that they cannot access abortion rights they are being denied critical care," Wales said of Missouri residents.

 Several anti-abortion protesters knelt on the ground as they prayed outside the courthouse during the hearing.
 They covered their mouths with a red piece of tape that read “life.”